-Many ecommerce retailers make the mistake of creating a return policy that is hard to grasp.
-This is mostly done unintentionally, but there are some retailers who purposefully write a vague, confusing return policy in hopes of deterring buyers from attempting a return.
+Many ecommerce retailers make the mistake of creating a return policy that’s hard to grasp.
+This is mostly unintentional, but there are some retailers who purposefully write a vague, confusing return policy in hopes of deterring buyers from attempting a return.

 Don’t do that.

 Instead, clearly outline the rules regarding returns.
-Give buyers a list of what you’ll provide (like return postage, for example), whether or not you accept returns at your brick and mortar location (if you have one), and contact info, in case they need further assistance.
+Give buyers a list of what you’ll provide (for example, pre-paid return postage), whether or not you accept returns at your brick and mortar location (if you have one), and contact info, in case they need further assistance.

 It’s not just hearsay to claim that it matters to buyers whether or not they feel a business cares about them.
-A reported 68% of customers will stop supporting a brand if they feel that company is indifferent towards them.
-Lead your buyers to the return policy, and they will remain loyal to your brand.
+A reported 68% of customers will stop supporting a brand if they feel that the company is indifferent towards them.
+Lead your buyers to the return policy, and they’ll remain loyal to your brand.

 Offering free returns assures buyers that you do care about them (and pacifies the 68% that would leave you if you didn’t).